tonylukasavage/cv2r/README.md

 * logic update
   * include dracula's nail in logic (some current holy water logic is also accessible with nail)
+  * make ring make you immune to marsh damage, then include it in any laurels logic
 * useful, randomizer-seed-specific hints in books
+* Identify "immobile" enemies and make sure they aren't at the top or bottom stairs
 * change sprites on boss drops to match the item you're actually getting
 * represent seed value on title screens with game icons (like ALttP rando)
 * Graveyard Duck (come on grom!)